GSA/digitalgov.gov/content/events/2024/02/2024-02-07-uswds-monthly-call-february-2024.md

 We've developed a new component proposal process that has two distinct parts, sort of a frontstage and a backstage.

 **Slide 58:** The frontstage is a new Component Proposal discussion board that will be the persistent home for public, community conversation about new components.
 You can find this new discussion board at [github.com/uswds/uswds/discussions/categories/component-proposals](https://www.google.com/url?q=https://github.com/uswds/uswds/discussions/categories/component-proposals&sa=D&source=docs&ust=1711663441787743&usg=AOvVaw1Fe3HHeStdk-sosZMHy_rb).
-On this slide, there's a screenshot of this proposals board, with a pinned post reading "Getting started with USWDS component discussions".
+On this slide, there's a screenshot of this proposals board, with a pinned post reading, "Getting started with USWDS component discussions."

 **Slide 59:** The backstage is a new proposals repo, uswds-proposals, at [github.com/uswds/uswds-proposals](https://www.google.com/url?q=https://github.com/uswds/uswds-proposals&sa=D&source=docs&ust=1712093682783342&usg=AOvVaw1001oegxcZVR0lPvLlqXlP).

 On this slide we see a screenshot of this new proposals repo.
-It features a README with the text "USWDS component proposal process".
+It features a README with the text, "USWDS component proposal process."

 This is where the USWDS core team collects what we've learned from these discussions into formal component proposals.
 It will be the new place where we document our decisions and reasoning.
 If you're familiar with the concept of Architectural Decision Records (or ADRs) that's pretty much what we're starting here, starting with new component decisions.